saasbook/OpenHouse/README.md

 ![Search Page Image](app/assets/images/screenshot_for_readme_search.png?raw=true "Search Page")

-The bat ar the top of the page also has some useful buttons that can be used to navigate the site.
+The bar at the top of the page also has some useful buttons that can be used to navigate the site.

 ## Screencast